 A long stretch of lovely early spring weather is beautifying and re-vivifying the winter-blasted terrain around Tentaclii Towers, and the bumble-bees have woken up to bumble about the pussy-willow buds.
 But this rare weather can’t be enjoyed, except through glass, since the UK is shut-in on our first virii lockdown.
 My last can of ginger-beer beckons from the fridge, and going out to obtain more may be a bit of a risk, not least from finger-wagging busybodies.
 This must be how Lovecraft felt during the Spanish Flu.

-One bit of good news here is that the self-employed will get a bail-out payment, but we have to wait until the end of June 2020.
+One bit of good news here is that the self-employed will get some bail-out payment, but we have to wait until the end of June 2020.
 Though I’m willing to bet that, by the end of May, the seemingly generous terms will have been tightened and altered significantly.
 Still, some sort of payment may eventually appear, though it will then go straight out again on bills — rather than on having Hippocampus Press send me an eldritch shipping-crate full of all the printed volumes of Lovecraft’s letters.
-At a pinch the payment might just help me with the $90 or so needed for the vital Family and Family Friends letters from Lovecraft, these being due by the early summer “in a two-volume paperback edition of about 600 pages each” (Joshi).
+At a pinch the payment might just help me with the $90 or so needed for the vital Family and Family Friends letters from Lovecraft, these being due by the late summer “in a two-volume paperback edition of about 600 pages each” (Joshi).

 My thanks to my patrons who have not yet pared back on their monthly Patreon spend and, though my Patreon amount has not risen since last month, it has at least stayed steady at $57 per month.
 Any additional dollar you can find, or encourage from others, would be most welcome — though I fear we are yet again headed into lean years.